-• section 36 of the CTSA 2015 places a duty on local authorities to ensure Channel panels are in place.
+Channel is a programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
+It provides a mechanism for schools to make referrals if they are concerned that an individual might be vulnerable to radicalisation.
+An individual's engagement with the programme is entirely voluntary at all stages. - Section 36 of the CTSA 2015 places a duty on local authorities to ensure Channel panels are in place.
 The panel must be chaired by the local authority and include the police for the relevant local authority area.
 Following a referral the panel will assess the extent to which identified individuals are vulnerable to being drawn into terrorism, and, where considered appropriate and necessary consent is obtained, arrange for support to be provided to those individuals.
 Section 38 of the CTSA 2015 requires partners of Channel panels to co-operate with the panel in the carrying out of its functions and with the police in providing information about a referred individual.
-Schools and colleges which are required to have regard to Keeping Children Safe in Education are listed in the CTSA 2015 as partners required to cooperate with local Channel panels.11
+Schools and colleges which are required to have regard to Keeping Children Safe in Education are listed in the CTSA 2015 as partners required to co-operate with local Channel panels.9